Step 1: Minimum Requirements

 Candidates will be required to provide two (2) professional references.
 One of the references must be from a current or former supervisor.
 Failure to submit your references during the specified time period will result in disqualification.

-Step 9: Bus Operator 9 week paid Training Program
+Step 9: Bus Operator fully paid Training Program

-Upon hire, new Bus Operators will begin their employment by attending the 9 week Operator training program.
-All employees must successfully complete the 9 week Operator training program consisting of both classroom and behind-the-wheel instruction.
+Upon hire, new Bus Operators will begin their employment by attending a comprehensive Operator training program.
+All employees must successfully complete the entire Operator training program consisting of both classroom and behind-the-wheel instruction.
 Failure to complete the training program will result in termination.